PraveenAchary/AKOIN/README.md

-Assignment Submission – Institute of Digital Risk
+Institute of Digital Risk – Assignment Submission

-This concept positions IDR as a modern, industry-led institute bridging academic insight and real-world risk practice.
+This concept positions the Institute of Digital Risk (IDR) as a modern, industry-led body bridging academic insight and real-world risk practice.

+Logo design:
-The visual identity uses an isometric cube to represent structural integrity and resilience in digital risk environments.
+The IDR logo uses an isometric cube to symbolise structure, resilience, and multidimensional risk thinking.
+The colour palette (orange, white, and black) reflects urgency, clarity, and institutional authority.
+The logo is provided in two variants: icon-only and icon + wordmark.

+Homepage:
-The homepage is built using semantic HTML5, CSS Grid/Flexbox and vanilla JavaScript with responsive layouts and interactive elements.
+The homepage is built using semantic HTML5, CSS Grid/Flexbox and vanilla JavaScript with responsive layouts.
+It includes all required
+sections: Hero, About IDR, Service Pillars, Community, and Contact, along with a sticky navigation and smooth scrolling.

+The design aims to reflect a professional, technology-focused education institute operating in high-consequence digital risk domains.